sass/sass/doc-src/SASS_REFERENCE.md

 ### Attributes

-There are two different ways to write CSS attrbibutes.
+There are two different ways to write CSS attributes.
 The first is very similar to the how you're used to writing them: with a colon between the name and the value.
 However, Sass attributes don't have semicolons at the end;